 Believe it or not, a donor’s ethnicity or family heritage is one of the most desirable traits for egg donors.
 There are intended parents of every ethnicity looking for an egg donor, and many of them are looking for donors that are of the same background.

 While egg donors are needed to help achieve these goals, there are in fact particular types of egg donors that are considered high in demand.
 At the top of the demand list are women who are of Asian descent.
 While 100% full ethnicity of Chinese, Japanese or Korean heritage is extremely sought after, those who have a partial Asian heritage are also encouraged to apply to reputable agencies.

-Traditionally, fertility related issues are considered private and not openly discussed in many Asian cultures and thus through education and social media, the younger generations are learning that their healthy eggs can help other women become moms, as well as help gay men and single dads become parents as well.
-Although there are a variety of other reasons that Asian egg donors are needed.
+Traditionally, fertility related issues are considered private and not openly discussed in many Asian cultures.
+Through education and social media, the younger generations are learning that their healthy eggs can help other women become moms, as well as help gay men and single dads become parents as well.
+Although, there are a variety of other reasons that Asian egg donors are needed.